mohamadi7613/mycheat/py/py.md

 ### Comprehension

 + `Comprehension` is a dynamic way to create new collections from iterables
++ create a new list by applying an expression to each item of another list or tuple
 + basic syntax: `[expr for item in iterable if condition]` --> expr + for + if

 ```py